RedCMD/TmLanguage-Syntax-Highlighter/documentation/index.md

 ## Introduction

-TextMate is a general purpose GUI text editor for Mac released by [MacroMates](https://macromates.com/).
+TextMate is a general purpose GUI text editor for MacOS released by [MacroMates](https://macromates.com/).
 It is also a language grammar specification that is mainly used for syntax highlighting.
 Supported by [VSCode](https://code.visualstudio.com/), [Github](https://github.com/github-linguist/linguist), [Sublime](https://www.sublimetext.com/), [Atom](https://github.com/atom) and of course [TextMate](https://macromates.com/manual/en/language_grammars).